Shopify/toxiproxy/README.md

 convention of `<app_name>_<environment>_<service>_<shard>`.
-It's strongly recommended to stick to this convention for the client libraries to work best, easing debugging, making the endpoints discoverable and so that running tests doesn't tamper with your development server.
+It's strongly recommended to stick to this convention for the client libraries to work best, easing debugging, making the endpoints discoverable and so that running tests doesn't disrupt the connections from your server running in another environment.

-Use ports outside the ephemeral port range to avoid random port conflicts it's 32768 to 61000 on Linux by default, see `/proc/sys/net/ipv4/ip_local_port_range`.
+Use ports outside the ephemeral port range to avoid random port conflicts it's `32,768` to `61,000` on Linux by default, see `/proc/sys/net/ipv4/ip_local_port_range`.

 ### 3. Populating Toxiproxy